![]() |

 ||

-Above: This is Thomas Satterwhite Noble's 1867 painting of the scene.
-Note the eye contact between Gaines and Garner. | Toni Morrison, 1993 winner of the Nobel Prize for Literature, based her novel Beloved on this Richwood story.
-The link to the book on Amazon is above. | Morrison's work is fiction, but there's an intricately researched book on the facts of the case, Steven Weisenburger's Modern Medea.
+Toni Morrison, 1993 winner of the Nobel Prize for Literature, based her novel Beloved on this Richwood story. | The contemporary news account of the affair | Morrison's work is fiction, but there's an intricately researched book on the facts of the case, Steven Weisenburger's Modern Medea.
 It deals with the events, the trials, the legal issues, and the people involved.
 Highly recommended.
-The link above is to Amazon. | ||
+The link above is to Amazon. |

 The Gaines farm, known as Maplewood, is the site of the Margaret Garner Archeology Project.
 The farm is just west of Richwood Presbyterian.
 Their web site has scenes of some of the farms early buildings.
 Here. |